Back to Blog

 You've probably seen the standard advice: "Follow your passion!" or "Pick something you love!"
 That sounds great in theory.
 In practice, it leads to people starting cooking accounts when they hate being on camera, or fitness channels when they go to the gym twice a month.

-The real framework is simpler than that.
+The real framework is simpler.
 You need the overlap of three things:

 1. Something you can talk about without running out of ideas in a week.
 Not passion necessarily — just consistent knowledge or interest.